backdrop-contrib/abjs/README.txt

      This permission allows one to create, edit, and delete Experiences and and Conditions, as well as change the general settings of the module.

- * Customize the module settings at /admin/config/abjs/settings/
+ * Customize the module settings at /admin/config/abjs/settings/.
+If Ace Code Editor is chosen, it will load via CDN on the Condition and Experience Edit pages.

 TROUBLESHOOTING
 ---------------

- * If a test is not working
+ * If a test is not working:

    - In your browser, check for the presence of cookies prefixed by abjs_ or your custom prefix set in the Settings tab.